 Stance towards social contribution activities

-In addition, we are using our business activities to meet the needs of our stakeholders and of society, and to fulfill our social responsibilities as a group with a presence throughout the world.
+In addition, we use our business activities to meet the needs of our stakeholders and of society, and to fulfill our social responsibilities as a group throughout the world.

-Advantest has a track record of promoting CSR and environmental initiatives in every country and region it operates in, especially Japan.
-However, it has been increasingly important for Advantest to conduct more global CSR and environmental initiatives through its supply chain as a company that contributes to a broader range of societies.
-We intend to continue contributing to regional societies through our CSR and environmental initiatives.
+Advantest has promoted CSR and environmental initiatives in every country and region.
+However, the importantance for more global CSR and environmental initiatives is increasing as a company that contributes by itself or through its supply chain to a broader range of societies.
+We continue contributing to global societies through our CSR and environmental initiatives.